TITLE 68: PROFESSIONS AND OCCUPATIONS

 d) Deliberately misrepresenting to prospective purchasers or their agents the condition of property or the availability of access to show the property.

-e) Purchasing or transferring of property through an intermediary in order to conceal the purchase by the licensee.
+e) Purchasing or transferring property through an intermediary in order to conceal the purchase by the licensee.

 f) Inducing a seller to list property through false representations.